willayy/TDA357-Databaser/cheatSheet.md

     use HAVING instead of WHERE when using aggregate functions.
 For example:
         SELECT name, SUM(salary) FROM employee GROUP BY name HAVING SUM(salary) > 10000;

+        SELECT name FROM EMPLOYEE GROUP BY name HAVING SUM(salary) > 10000;

 ### ER diagram syntax